modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-3.md

 ## 4.3 Aspects and Factors distinguishing scientific theories.

-!!! info ""

 According to Piaget and Garcia (1989) there are seven elements that characterize a scientific theory: the following four Aspects (A) and three Factors (F);

 $A_1$: *Type of questions to be addressed by the theory.*

 $A_2$: *Type of non-demonstrated premises that are implicitly or explicitly accepted.*

 $A_3$: *Type of relationships between theory and experience.*

 $A_4$: *Role of mathematics in the formulation of a physical theory.*

 $F_1$: *Methodology or procedure employed in the analysis of facts and in the verification of hypothesis.*

 $F_2$: *Epistemological points of view characterizing general concepts in connection with experimental facts.*

 $F_3$: *Building of a coherent system that logically integrates facts and concepts.*

 !!! info "Descriptions of motion according to Kepler, Galileo, Newton, and Einstein."